jhs/deepeval/docs/blog/deepeval-vs-ragas.md

 ### Platform

-Both DeepEval and Ragas has their own platforms.
+Both DeepEval and Ragas have their own platforms.
 DeepEval's platform is called Confident AI, and Ragas's platform is also called Ragas.

 Both have varying degrees of capabilities, and you can draw your own conclusions from the table below.